How to get a strong recommendation letter

-Recommendation letters are a HUGE part of your application, whether you like it or not.
-A rec letter is one of the only 3rd party perspectives admission officers will have on you, and you want that perspective to be as positive as possible.
+Recommendation letters are a HUGE part of your college (or internship) application.
+A recommendation letter is one of the only third-party perspectives admission officers will have about you.
+You want that perspective to be as positive as possible.
 Admission officers will look to these letters to see how you operate in a classroom setting, whether you demonstrate intellectual curiosity, your involvement in the school community and beyond, and much more.
 You can read about this in detail at the Common App's website.